newwebash/100-days-of-code/log.md

 **Today's Progress**: Finished refactoring CSS to avoid linking styles to IDs.

-**Thoughts**: I could stand to do more style consolidaton based on the DRY principle, but want to avoid getting stuck on this project for too long.
+**Thoughts**: I could stand to do more style consolidation based on the DRY principle, but want to avoid getting stuck on this project for too long.
 I'm itching to move on to the next one!
 And I think that now I'm in a better position to be proactive about best practices like DRY from the beginning as I move on to the